aurbac/workshop-containers-cdk-react-amplify/docs/deploy-frontend-with-s3-and-cloudfront.md

 ![Angular Application](images/angular.png)

+!!! done
-#### Congratulations, now you have an Angular Application stored on Amazon S3 and a Nodejs backend using containers with Amazon ECS.
+    **Now you have an Angular Application stored on Amazon S3 and a Nodejs backend using containers with Amazon ECS.**